deshpandekartik/A-pythonic-web-server/README.md

 3. Server's access log shows client IP, client port and number of times a particular file was accessed.

+To start pythonic-web-server-:

+1. Create www directory ( mkdir www ) and place sample html files into it.
+2. python server.py 80

 Sample input / Output